Measuring Common-Mode Current: Why Coax Is Easy and Open-Wire Is Hard

 - Tektronix / Kenneth Wyatt — The HF Current Probe: Theory and Application

-- CISPR 32 / ITU-T K.123 — Use of ISNs/AANs for Balanced Pairs
+- CISPR 32 / ITU-T K.123 — Use of ISNs/AANs for balanced pairs

-- EMC FastPass — Practical Ranges and Usage of Current Clamps
+- EMC FastPass — Practical ranges and usage of current clamps

 Mini-FAQ

-— Because its return path is undefined and changes with nearby objects or your hand. -
+- Why does common-mode current vary when I move the twisted pair? — Because its return path is undefined and changes with nearby objects, cable height, reference plane, or your hand.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.